symfony/symfony-docs/templates.rst

 In addition to the global ``app`` variable injected by Symfony, you can also :doc:`inject variables automatically to all Twig templates </templating/global_variables>`.

+If you want to assign variables to an partial for example, you can inject it using the :doc:`Pre render events </templating/event_dispatcher>`.

 .. _templates-rendering:

 Rendering Templates